17liamnaddell/schoolwork/LTW/BOOKS/def_darwnsm.md

 They say that religion is not science, therefore it should not be covered in a SCIENCE class
-THE NABT IN NO WAY TAKES ANY POSITION ON RELIGION AT ALL
+THE NABT IN NO WAY TAKES ANY POSITION ON RELIGION AT ALL The third culture: George Williams
+George C. Williams, Natural Selection: Domains, Levels and Challenges River out of Eden by Richard Dawkins all MISC quotes
+Is Genetic Information Reducible by author

 ----

 TERMS:

 Clarence Dero = Defense lawyer, ignostic lecturer, good lawyer Brian = three time democratic PC and darwanist lawyer Dayton, Tennessee = where scopes trial happened